 Liver disease is a significant and neglected health issue in Myanmar.
-In 2015, the Myanmar Liver Foundation, in cooperation with the Department of Medical Research and the Central Epidemiological Unit of the Department of Public Health, carried out a survey of hepatitis B and C infection (leading causes of liver diseases) in Myanmar.
+In 2015, the Liver Foundation (Myanmar), in cooperation with the Department of Medical Research and the Central Epidemiological Unit of the Department of Public Health, carried out a survey of hepatitis B and C infection (leading causes of liver diseases) in Myanmar.
 Of those surveyed, 10% tested positive for hepatitis B, hepatitis C or both, indicating that as many as 5 million people in Myanmar may be infected.
 Chronic hepatitis B and C are leading causes of cirrhosis and liver cancer.
-Myanmar has a significant liver cancer incidence (11/100,000), far exceeding the liver cancer incidence of the general South-East Asia Region (5.1/100,000)
+Myanmar has a significant liver cancer incidence (11/100,000), more the double the regional incidence in Southeast Asia (5.1/100,000).

 In Myanmar, there there is an urgent need to improve linkage to care for patients with viral hepatitis.
 This will lead to better management and gradual elimination, and will in turn decrease the number of people who contract and die from liver cancer.
 Improving linkage to care will require focus on and investment in various factors where significant barriers to progress remain.